 The association also said that it ‘supports the FDA’s stated plans to use distinguishing suffixes to help minimize “inadvertent substitution,” particularly for biosimilars that have not been determined to be interchangeable’.

-The AADA also commented that the ‘FDA should ensure that interchangeable products are distinctly named and labeled, and should emphasize that automatic substitutions and non-medical switching policies are not appropriate for products that have not be designated by FDA as interchangeable’.
+AADA also commented that the ‘FDA should ensure that interchangeable products are distinctly named and labeled, and should emphasize that automatic substitutions and non-medical switching policies are not appropriate for products that have not been designated by FDA as interchangeable’.

 4. Post-marketing studies